CSI Driver Overview

 csi.flexfs.io) and version. - Controller service — advertises

-CREATE_DELETE_VOLUMEcapability.
-For dynamic provisioning, it calls the admin server REST API to create or delete volumes. - Node service — the core mounting logic.
+CREATE_DELETE_VOLUMEandEXPAND_VOLUME.
+For dynamic provisioning it calls the admin server REST API to create, expand, or delete volumes.
+The sidecars that drive it (csi-provisioner,csi-resizer) run alongside it in the controller Deployment. - Node service — the core mounting logic.
 When a pod needs a volume:

 - The driver creates a base FUSE mount by executing